catseye/Tamsin/doc/Tamsin.markdown

     = blerp

-Note that in the following, `blerp` refers to the production named "blerp" in one place, and in the other place, it refers to a term which is basically the literal string `blerp`.
-Tamsin sees the difference because of the context; `return` is followed by a term, and a production cannot be part of a term.
-(More on terms in a moment.)
+Note that in the following, `blerp` refers to the production named "blerp" in one place, and in the other place, it refers to the term `blerp`.
+Tamsin sees the difference because of the context; `return` must be followed by a term, while a parsing rule cannot be part of a term.

     | main = blerp.
     | blerp = return blerp.